Keeping up with technology today has become a Herculean challenge, and yet if a business wishes to succeed, they will have to make an effort.

 One of Google Search Console’s greatest strengths is its ability to help webmasters identify and correct indexing problems that are preventing their site from ranking higher in search results.

 If any technical problems are preventing a page from being indexed, the report will tell you.
-Keep in mind, however, that while incredibly useful, fixing problems that are outlined in the Index coverage report is often quite complicated.
+Keep in mind, however, that while incredibly useful, fixing issues that are outlined in the Index coverage report is often quite complicated.
 Here’s a quick rundown of how it works.

 - The Error tab.